Scattering of coherent states on a single artificial atom: Applications: scattering by the transmon

 In Figure \ref{fig:antibunching} we plot $g^{(2)}(\tau)$ for the reflected field for different temperatures and detection bandwidths.
 Typical parameter values from recent experiments \cite{hoi12} are used.
 For zero temperature and large bandwidth we see perfect antibunching, as expected.
 For a decreased bandwidth the full time dynamics of the antibunching cannot be resolved, which results in a less pronounced antibunching dip.
 For finite temperatures we see even less antibunching, due to a nonzero probability of detecting bunched thermal photons.
+In Figure \ref{fig:bunching} we plot $g^{(2)}(\tau)$ for the transmitted field for different temperatures and detection bandwidths.
+Here, we see a decrease of the superbunching for higher temperatures and smaller bandwidths.
 These results explain the qualitative features of the experimental data in \cite{hoi12} well.